exercism/configlet/README.md

 Commands:
-  completion  Output a completion script for a given shell create      Add a new approach or article fmt         Format the exercise 'config.json' files generate    Generate Concept Exercise 'introduction.md' files from 'introduction.md.tpl' files info        Print some information about the track
+  completion  Output a completion script for a given shell create      Add a new exercise, approach or article fmt         Format the exercise 'config.json' files generate    Generate Concept Exercise 'introduction.md' files from 'introduction.md.tpl' files info        Print some information about the track